Stripstone/jubly-reader/docs/01_PROJECT_STATE.md

 - The app is now served from root with `/api/*` alongside it.
 - `docs/` is now documentation only.

+### Architectural discipline now treated as active project state
+- folder scaffolding is part of architecture and must be treated as an authority surface
+- the repository-root web app shape is intentional, not a cosmetic preference
+- mixed-era scaffolds are a real regression risk and must be rejected before patching
+- temporary shell bridges are allowed only when the runtime replacement does not yet exist
+- prototype conveniences must not silently become production authority
+- duplicate truth across shell/runtime/backend is treated as architectural debt or a defect

+See:
+- `03_ARCHITECTURE_MAP.md`
+- `09_ARCHITECTURAL_GUARDRAILS_AND_SCAFFOLD_DISCIPLINE.md`
+- `IMPLEMENTATION_WORKFLOW.md`

 ### Theme system now implemented
 - selected theme state belongs to runtime
 - appearance state belongs to runtime